PAS Lamia 1964

-Lamia Football Club (Π.Α.Ε. Π.Α.Σ. Λαμία 1964) is a Greek professional football club based in Lamia, Greece.
+Lamia Football Club (Π.Α.Σ. Λαμία 1964) is a Greek professional football club based in Lamia, Greece.
 It was founded in 1964.
 The club plays in the Gamma Ethniki, the third tier of Greek football.
 It plays its home matches at the Lamia Municipal Stadium.

 History

 Foundation and early years

 On 1 June 1964, when the representatives of the clubs of Fthiotida decided to "carve out" a common course, A.S.
 Lamia was established.
 In order to reach the final decision, it took a long time and endless hours of negotiations.
 The "Queen of Fthiotida", as it is called, comes from the merger of Lamiakos and Palamiaki.

 In 1961 Hellenic Football Federation decided that from the next season (1962–63) the 2nd National Division, at which Olympiacos Lamia would compete at that time, would consist of 60 teams divided into four groups and the champion from each group would also take the rally for the First National.
 As a result, at the end of the 1961–62 championship in a general assembly held by the members of Olympiacos Lamia (17 June 1962), they decided to propose to Palamiaki their merger and the creation of a new club and while initially the answer to the "yellow-black" was affirmative, their suggestion that the new group be called Palamiaky was not accepted and so "marriage ended in divorce".

 The sinking of the negotiations with Palamiaki led to the new general assembly the members of Olympiacos (24 July 1962), where it was decided to merge the "redcurrants" with the Pamfthiotikos, named Lamiakos, who represented the prefecture in B National in the period 1963–64, but in the same year, the ticket for the category took and Palamiaiki as the champion of the National Team, with the result that Lamia was represented by two clubs in the category.
 This was also the time to create an association that would come from the union of the largest groups in the city.

 On 25 May 1964, at the initiative of the then mayor of Lamia and the football players of the prefecture, a general meeting was held, which did not have the expected result, as it initially resulted in the creation of two new clubs of the AS.
 Lamia and the AS Thermopylae, however, a week later, on 1 June 1964, it was decided that the latter merged with AS.
 Ghoul.